-We believe that doing business with a diverse set of suppliers delivers value to the company and creates a competitive advantage for us by linking the fresh perspectives and nimble thinking of ethnically diverse, women-owned, and small businesses to our internal business needs.
-We actively seek to expand relationships with these types of suppliers, which we view as an often untapped source of talent.
+Doing business with a diverse set of suppliers delivers value.
+It creates a competitive advantage by linking fresh perspectives with the nimble thinking of small and diverse businesses to our internal business needs.
+We actively seek to expand relationships with these types of suppliers, which we view as an untapped source of talent.

-Since 2005, the U.S. Small Business Administration has recognized us as “outstanding” in our efforts to promote and maintain supplier diversity.
-In 2016, we spent more than $599.6 million with 600-plus suppliers classified as diverse, woman- and/or LGBTQ-owned businesses, as well as more than $558.4 million with 1,500-plus suppliers classified as small businesses.
+Since 2005, the U.S. Small Business Administration has recognized Lilly as “outstanding” in our efforts to promote and maintain supplier diversity.
+Our industry, advocacy organizations, the community, and businesses have awarded our supplier diversity program.
+In 2022, we spent more than $685 million with 1,100 suppliers classified as small businesses and $640 million with approximately 500 large or small suppliers classified as minority-owned, woman-owned, disability-owned and/or LGBTQ+-owned businesses.

 Diversity and inclusion are business imperatives at Lilly.
 We are committed to be the best organization we can be and that will not be possible without fully embracing diversity.
 We want to attract the best talent, work with the very best suppliers and deeply understand ALL of the patients who need our medicines.
 The Lilly supplier diversity program is an important component of our comprehensive diversity agenda.

-David A. RicksChairman and CEO, Eli Lilly and Company
+David A. RicksChair and CEO, Eli Lilly and Company

-Lilly requires that a business be certified as a "diverse business."
-Below are the various certifications Lilly accepts.
-We prefer to utilize the expertise of third-party certifying organizations, so our staff can focus on maximizing opportunities for diverse businesses.
-Once certification status is verified and certification(s) is received, provide the information to Lilly’s supplier database through the supplier information form on the Lilly Supplier Portal website.
-Certification does not guarantee a contract with Lilly.
+We require that a business be certified as a “small” or “diverse business.”
+We prefer to use the expertise of third-party certifying organizations, so our staff can focus on maximizing opportunities for diverse businesses.
+Below are the various certifications Lilly accepts:

 Diversity in Suppliers FAQ